jsDesigners/event-bus/README.md

-# :bus: Simple ES6-ready class for managing events in JavaScript
+#  EventBus class for managing events in JavaScript

 ## Installation